X-Olivia/YUTU-ROBOT/NOTE/week1_FYP/paper_reading.md

 ---

-### "Automating Qualitative Data Analysis with LLM-Based Multi-Agent Systems" 2024
+### "Can Large Language Models Serve as Data Analysts?
+A Multi-Agent Assisted Approach for Qualitative Data Analysis" 2024

 This paper introduces a novel multi-agent system powered by Large Language Models (LLMs) to automate qualitative data analysis in software engineering.
 By deploying specialized agents for tasks such as thematic, narrative, content, discourse, and grounded theory analysis, the system efficiently processes diverse textual inputs—including documents, interviews, and online discussions—delivering structured insights in minutes.
 Validated by ten practitioners across domains, the model achieved an 87% satisfaction rate, demonstrating significant improvements in analysis speed, scalability, and accuracy.
 This approach marks a transformative shift toward AI-driven, automated qualitative research methodologies.

 ---

-**LLMs as the Central Hub for Next-Generation Time Series Analysis**
+### What Can Large Language Models Tell Us about Time Series Analysis

 This paper presents a visionary perspective on integrating Large Language Models (LLMs) into time series analysis, advocating for their role as universal enhancers, predictors, and agents.
 By systematically reviewing existing methods and conducting empirical evaluations, the authors demonstrate LLMs' potential to transcend traditional task-specific models and drive general-purpose time series intelligence.
 They also highlight key challenges such as hallucination, bias, and scalability, while proposing future directions including multi-agent systems, domain knowledge injection, and lifelong learning.
 Ultimately, this work calls for a paradigm shift toward LLM-centric time series analysis to unlock more interpretable, adaptive, and intelligent analytical systems.